Nigel Farage launches fresh attack over Coutts bank closure

 - The bank also states Mr Farage would "perceive a decision to exit him as unfair" and noted "he would almost certainly use his public platform to communicate his dissatisfaction"

-- It also noted "the media consequences are unknown should be "choose to go public
+- It also noted "the media consequences are unknown should he choose to go 'public'"

 Mr Farage said the report stated "very clearly" that he had met the bank's commercial criteria.
-The bank, owned by Natwest, says customers must borrow or invest £1m or have £3m in savings.

 "For them to try subsequently to pretend that it's for commercial reasons just is not true."

-In July, Mr Farage did not dispute the fact that he did not meet Coutts' threshold, but said they did not have problem with it for the last 10 years.
+The bank, owned by Natwest, says customers must borrow or invest £1m or have £3m in savings.
+Mr Farage previously did not dispute that he did not meet Coutts' threshold but said the bank had not had a problem with this for the past 10 years.

-Coutts said it recognised "the substantial interest" in the Farage case.
+Coutts said on Wednesday it recognised "the substantial interest" in Mr Farage's case.

 "We cannot comment on the detail given our customer confidentiality obligations.
 However, it is not Coutts' policy to close customer accounts solely on the basis of legally held political and personal views.
 Decisions to close an account are not taken lightly and involve a number of factors including commercial viability, reputational considerations, and legal and regulatory requirements.